Ronal the Barbarian

-Ronal the Barbarian (Danish: Ronal Barbaren) is a 2011 Danish 3D adult computer-animated fantasy comedy film co-directed by Thorbjørn Christoffersen, Kresten Vestbjerg Andersen and Philip Einstein Lipski, and their third cinema feature.
+Ronal the Barbarian (Danish: Ronal Barbaren) is a 2011 Danish adult animated fantasy comedy film co-directed by Thorbjørn Christoffersen, Kresten Vestbjerg Andersen and Philip Einstein Lipski, and their third cinema feature.

-The film parodies the barbarians and other stereotypes of the sword and sorcery fiction, role-playing games and films such as Conan the Barbarian and the Dungeons & Dragons class, with nods towards the 1980s fantasy boom and its association with traditional heavy metal.
+The film parodies the barbarians and other stereotypes of the sword and sorcery fiction, role-playing games and films such as Conan the Barbarian, Lord of the Rings and the Dungeons & Dragons class, with nods towards the 1980s fantasy boom and its association with traditional heavy metal.
 It was released in Denmark on September 29, 2011, and was a box office bomb, grossing only $2 million against a budget of $3 million.